kankurro777/data-exfil-repo/README.md

-Sln could not enable forking on the kankurro-repo as the forking for the org level is disabled - we will now enable forking in the org level - we will also create another repo within sln org - naruto-repo once Forking was enabled at the org level: all the repos within the sln-org allowed to be forked - so this is default allow behavior kankurro777 user will now fork this repo
+Sln could not enable forking on the kankurro-repo as the forking for the org level is disabled - we will now enable forking in the org level - we will also create another repo within sln org - naruto-repo once Forking was enabled at the org level: all the repos within the sln-org allowed to be forked - so this is default allow behavior kankurro777 user will now fork this repo kankurro777 has forked this repo into his personal space kankurro777 cannot make this repo public (ie. cannot change visibility)